Gruesome find on runway forces all flights to be diverted

 "They need to find out the flights that landed before that incident.
 The current airport perimeter fence is not a security fence and we need to do something about it."

-Further reports suggest that the man might have dropped from the aircraft in the night of Wednesday, May 18, and may have been crushed by subsequent aircraft that landed and took off that night.
+Further reports suggest that the man might have dropped from the aircraft during the night of Wednesday, May 18, and may have been crushed by subsequent aircraft that landed or took off that night.

 "The rule says no building should be situated less than 6m to the airport structure or fence.
 However, we have seen cases of people crossing the runway before.

-"The Nigerian Civil Aviation Authority and [Federal Airports Authority of Nigeria] need to investigate this to ascertain what really happened.
+"The Nigerian Civil Aviation Authority and [Federal Airports Authority of Nigeria] need to investigate this to ascertain what really happened."